On evaluation of joint risk for non-negative multivariate risks under dependence uncertainty

-{\bf Abstract:} \quad This paper presents a novel axiomatic framework of measuring the joint risk of a portfolio consisting of several financial positions.
-From the liquidity shortfall aspect, we construct a distortion-type risk measure to measure the joint risk of portfolios, which we referred to as multivariate distortion joint risk measure, representing the liquidity shortfall caused by the joint risk of portfolios.
-After its fundamental properties have been studied, we axiomatically characterize it by proposing a novel set of axioms.
-Furthermore, based on the representations for multivariate distortion joint risk measures, we also propose a new class of vector-valued multivariate distortion joint risk measures, as well as with sensible financial interpretation.
-Their fundamental properties are also investigated.
-It turns out that this new class is large enough, as it can not only induce new vector-valued multivariate risk measures, but also recover some popular vector-valued multivariate risk measures known in the literature with alternative financial interpretation.
-Examples are given to illustrate the proposed multivariate distortion joint risk measures.
-This paper mainly gives some theoretical results, helping one to have an insight look at the measurement of joint risk of portfolios.
+{\bf Abstract:} \quad In this paper, we propose a novel axiomatic approach to evaluating the joint risk of multiple insurance risks under dependence uncertainty.
+Motivated by both the theory of expected utility and the Cobb-Dauglas utility function, we establish a joint risk measure for non-negative multivariate risks, which we refer to as a scalar distortion joint risk measure.
+After having studied its fundamental properties, we provide an axiomatic characterization of it by proposing a set of new axioms.
+The most novel axiom is the component-wise positive homogeneity.
+Then, based on the resulting distortion joint risk measures, we also propose a new class of vector-valued distortion joint risk measures for non-negative multivariate risks.
+Finally, we make comparisons with some vector-valued multivariate risk measures known in the literature, such as multivariate lower-orthant value at risk, multivariate upper-orthant conditional-tail-expectation, multivariate tail conditional expectation and multivariate tail distortion risk measures.
+It turns out that those vector-valued multivariate risk measures have forms of vector-valued distortion joint risk measures, respectively.
+This paper mainly gives some theoretical results about the evaluation of joint risk under dependence uncertainty, and it is expected to be helpful for measuring joint risk.